vvvv/visualprogramming.net/content/blog/2024/Development News/Introducing-TheImagingSource/index.md

 [![](tis-logo.svg)](https://www.theimagingsource.com/)

-*"Founded in 1988, The Imaging Source is a leading manufacturer of high-performance industrial and board cameras for machine vision applications in factory automation, quality control, logistics, medicine, science, security..."* and now also a breeze to use with vvvv!
+*"Established in 1988, The Imaging Source is a leading manufacturer of industrial cameras, video converters and embedded vision components for factory automation, quality assurance, medicine, science, security..."* and now also a breeze to use with vvvv!

 ![The Imaging Source cameras](hero-tall-product-camera-industrial.webp)